Charles Michel

-Charles Michel ([ʃaʁl(ə) miʃɛl]; born 21 December 1975) is a Belgian politician serving as the president of the European Council since 2019.
-He previously served as the Prime Minister of Belgium between 2014 and 2019.

-Michel became the minister of Development Cooperation in 2007 (age 31), and remained in this position until elected the leader of the Francophone liberal Reformist Movement (MR) in February 2011.
+Charles Michel ([ʃaʁl(ə) miʃɛl]; born 21 December 1975) is a Belgian politician who served as the president of the European Council from 2019 to 2024.
+He previously served as the prime minister of Belgium between 2014 and 2019.
+Michel became the minister of development cooperation in 2007 at age thirty-one, and remained in this position until elected the leader of the Francophone liberal Reformist Movement (MR) in February 2011.
 He led MR to the 2014 federal election, where they emerged as the third-largest party in the Chamber of Representatives.
 After coalition negotiations, Michel was confirmed as Prime Minister of a MR-N-VA-OVLD-CD&V government.
-He was sworn in on 11 October 2014, becoming the youngest Belgian Prime Minister since 1845.
+He was sworn in on 11 October 2014, becoming the youngest Belgian prime minister since Jean-Baptiste Nothomb in 1841.

 In December 2018, the government collapsed following internal disagreements over the handling of the Global Compact for Migration, with the N-VA withdrawing from the cabinet.
 Michel subsequently tendered his resignation and remained in office in a caretaker capacity.
 At the 2019 federal election shortly afterwards, MR lost a number of seats, although Michel remained in office as interim prime minister during coalition negotiations.
 Weeks after the federal election, on 2 July 2019, the European Council voted to appoint Michel as its new president.
 He took over from Donald Tusk at a ceremony on 29 November 2019, formally beginning his term on 1 December 2019.
+In January 2024, he announced he would step down as president of the European Council to run in the 2024 European Parliament election, before reversing his decision within the same month and declaring he would finish his current mandate.

 Early life and education

 Charles Michel was born in Namur, Wallonia, on 21 December 1975.
 He is the son of Louis Michel, a former European Commissioner, and Martine Pierre.
 Michel began his political career at the age of 16 when he joined the Young Liberal Reformers of Jodoigne (Jeunes Réformateurs Libéraux de Jodoigne), affiliated to the MR. In 1994, at the age of 18, he was elected provincial councilor in Walloon Brabant.
-He graduated in law at the Université Libre de Bruxelles (ULB) and the University of Amsterdam in 1998, after which he became lawyer at the Brussels Bar.
+He graduated in law at the Université libre de Bruxelles (ULB) and the University of Amsterdam in 1998, after which he became lawyer at the Brussels Bar.
 He is fluent in Dutch and English in addition to his native French.

+His brother Mathieu Michelis also a Belgian politician, having served as Secretary of State for Digitisation between 2020 and 2025.